stfc/PSyclone/examples/gocean/eg6/README.md

 and run.

 ## Compilation
-You have to compile dl_esm_inf (which is included in external/dl_esm_inf) and one of the extraction libraries in lib/extract.
-The documentation assumes that lib/extract/netcdf is used.
-Instructions for those are are given in the corresponding subdirectories.
+This example needs two libraries: the gocean infrastructure library dl_esm_inf, and a corresponding extraction library.
+By default it will use the infrastructure library in ``../../../external/dl_esm_inf`` and automatically compile this library.
+You can set the environment variable ``INF_DIR`` to point to a different directory.
+The NetCDF extraction library in ``../../../lib/extract/netcdf`` is used as default, and will also be automatically compiled.
+You can set the environment variable ``EXTRACT_DIR`` to point to a different library if required.
+More details on compiling these libraries are in the corresponding subdirectories.
 To create and compile the example, modify the Makefile if required and type ``make``.